ovh/public-cloud-examples/examples/01/README.md

 bastion_private_ip = "192.168.12.184"
 ```

-- bastion_floating_ip: The public IP address to access the bastion instance.
+- `bastion_floating_ip`: The public IP address to access the bastion instance.

-- bastion_private_ip: The private IP address of the bastion instance.
+- `bastion_private_ip`: The private IP address of the bastion instance.

 ## Usage and test